C API Reference#

 Wait for completion of all operations up to and including the specified operation id.

 This operation is synchronous and will block until the operations are completed or the timeout has passed.
 Passing 0 as the timeout makes the operation a non-blocking poll.
-The out structure returns any errors observed since the last wait call and, on timeout, the list of still-active op ids.
-All error strings returned by this operation must be released by calling ovrtx_release_errors.
+The out structure returns any errors observed since the last wait call and, on timeout, the lowest still-pending op id.
+For each op id in out_wait_result->error_op_ids, call ovrtx_get_last_op_error(op_id) to get the corresponding error string.
+Both out_wait_result->error_op_ids and strings returned by ovrtx_get_last_op_error() are transient thread-local data and are invalidated by the next call to ovrtx_wait_op() on the same thread.
+Consume/copy them before the next wait call.

 Parameters: